ricardoamj/Microbial-Mats-West-Antarctica/README.md

     -i ${QC_R1} \
     -j ${QC_R2} \
     -o kaiju.out \
-    -z 4  # Number of parallel threads
+    -z 16  # Number of parallel threads that you have available

 # Generate taxonomic summary table at genus level
 # Includes taxonomic hierarchy from superkingdom to genus